dey-rj/Audio-Classification-Using-CNN/README.md

-# Audio Classification with CNN using PyTorch
+# Audio Classification using CNN

 ## What is a Mel Spectrogram?
 A spectrogram is a visual representation of sound.
 It plots time on the x-axis, frequency on the y-axis, and the intensity (loudness) of each frequency at a particular time as color.